Tilation/Tilation/README.md

 A few things that sparkle me with joy are procedural generation, automation and developing development tools.

+I'm a native windows software developer, I do the programming & design of all my software.

 My tech stack is:

 ![](https://img.shields.io/badge/C%23-blueviolet?style=for-the-badge&logo=c-sharp&logoColor=white)